 - 'teacher' means a person who is, or is to be, employed to undertake any duties referred to in subsection (1) (whether or not the person undertakes any other duties).

-Section 3 of the Institute of Teachers Act 2004 defines 'curriculum' as the curriculum for primary or secondary schools determined by the Board of Studies in accordance with the Education Act 1990.
+Section 3 of the Teacher Accreditation Act 2004 defines 'curriculum' as the curriculum for primary or secondary schools determined by the BOSTES in accordance with the Education Act 1990.

-To meet the requirements of the Institute of Teachers Act 2004, 'teachers' (as defined by the Institute of Teachers Act 2004) employed by registered non-government schools must fall into one of the following three categories:
+To meet the requirements of the Teacher Accreditation Act 2004, 'teachers' (as defined by the Teacher Accreditation Act 2004) employed by registered non-government schools must fall into one of the following three categories:

-- having teacher education qualifications from a higher education institution within Australia or as reocgnised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or
+- having teacher education qualifications from a higher education institution within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or

-- having a bachelor degree from a higher education institution within Australia or one recognised within the AEI-NOOSR guidelines but lacking formal teacher education qualifications, or
+- having a bachelor degree from a higher education institution within Australia or one recognised within the AEI-NOOSR guidelines but lacking formal teacher education qualifications.

 Evidence of compliance